robwrighty0/ClimateMachine.jl/docs/src/GettingStarted/Atmos.md

 !!! note

-    Most AtmosModel subcomponents are common to both LES / GCM configurations.
+    Most AtmosEquations components are common to both LES / GCM configurations.
 Equation sets are written in vector-invariant form and solved in Cartesian coordinates.
 The component `orientation` determines whether the problem is solved in a `box (LES)` or a `sphere (GCM)`)

 ### GCM Configuration (with defaults)
-Default field values for the GCM `AtmosModel` definition are included below.
+Default field values for the GCM `AtmosEquations` definition are included below.
 Users are directed to the model subcomponent pages to view the possible options for each subcomponent.